distantmagic/resonance/docs/pages/docs/features/security/authentication.md

 own.
 You can use Resonance's user and session storage to store the authenticated user's data securely.

+You can follow the {{tutorials/session-based-authentication/index}} tutorial to see how Session Authentication can be implemented.

 ### Storing the Authenticated User

 Then, you can use the `Distantmagic\Resonance\SessionAuthentication` helper